TheCodingGrew/Week-13---Lab-Manual/README.md

 Information on building connection string can be found here: https://dev.mysql.com/doc/connector-net/en/connector-net-connections-string.html

+Note: Run Install-Package MySql.Data in case of errors.

 5. Now right-click on the Controllers folder, then Add > New Scaffolded Item > API > API Controller with Actions, using Entity Framework